Ketry/bj18/README.md

-# This is a pritice of create repository!
+# This is a practice of create repository!